Standalone Extra

 The standalone extra overrides the pagy_url_for method used internally.
 If it finds a set :url variable it assumes there is no request object, so it uses the :url variable verbatim to produce the final URL, only adding the query string, composed by merging the :page param to the :params variable.
 If there is no :url variable set it works like usual, i.e. it uses the rake request object to extract the base_url, path from the request, merging the params returned from the params controller method, the :params variable and the :page param to it.

 This extra creates a dummy params method (if not already defined) in the module where you include the Pagy::Backend (usually a controller).
-The method is called by pagy to retrieve backend variables coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.
+The method is called by pagy to fetch the backend variables coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.